 The EY report found an increase of 50 per cent in tax contribution to £3.3bn in 2016/17 since its last calculation was made three years earlier.

-This includes £1.1bn in VAT paid by players and £1.2bn in VAT collected by clubs and their associated supply chains in that season.
+This includes £1.1bn in taxes paid by players and £1.2bn in VAT collected by clubs and their associated supply chains in that season.

 "The Premier League is a globally recognised brand, built upon high-quality football," Mark Gregory, EY’s Chief Economist, said.
 "The League’s global success feeds into its capacity to generate economic and social returns within the UK.